 Detecting a fire and evacuation procedure

 Your fire risk assessment may form part of your general risk assessment or you can submit these as two separate documents.
+You can download a template below:

 Do I need to submit a food hygiene rating certificate?